 The University of Montana supports a significant number of recharge facilities - both research and non-research - which provide fee-based services to the campus community at costs competitive to external providers.

-Recharge centers most commonly offer services to internal UM users (e.g., institutional funds, federal and non-federal grants and contracts, and other sources of funds administered by UM), however there are also some non-UM customers.
+Recharge centers most commonly offer services to several customers (e.g., more than five): 1) internal UM users (e.g., institutional funds, federal and non-federal grants and contracts, and other sources of funds administered by UM), and 2) non-UM customers.
 Often UM recharge facilities are laboratory-based core facilities, but a variety of non-research centers also exist.
 Montana Board of Regents Policy 1909 directs that all such activities: